EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I wrote a game where the aim is to guess all 50 states in the US.
 It's kind of fun.
 It will then generate a file of states you missed.

 I also wrote a program that will give a list of phonetic codes for a word you, the user, enters.
 For example, "edgar" would give something like "echo delta golf alpha romeo"
+### R1D27
+It has been a week since I have been able to program.
+Power and water went out last week, so I am just now getting back to it.

+Today I started learning about TKInter in Python.
+I wrote a simple mile to km converter.
+[View readme.](projects-source/day27/mile-to-km/readme.md)